riff3r/react-complete-project/README.md

 # Understanding "Keys"

 React doesn't know any item, Keys help React identify which items have changed, are added, or are removed.
+Ex - key={item.id}

 {props.items.map(item => (
 <ExpenseItem